-Interdisciplinary Coastal Oceanographic Observations / Oceanic and Atmospheric Research Almost all of the replumbing and inland restoration efforts will ultimately affect the flow of water, nutrients, and other elements to coastal bays and estuaries.
+Almost all of the replumbing and inland restoration efforts will ultimately affect the flow of water, nutrients, and other elements to coastal bays and estuaries.
 Understanding the impacts of changes in surface water flows to coastal systems is critical in determining the overall success of restoration activities.
-Since the early 1990's scientists from NOAA's Atlantic Oceanographic & Meteorological Laboratory Physical Oceanography Division (South Florida Program) have been conducting interdisciplinary observations of south Florida coastal waters.
-In 2016, NOAA funds supported large-scale shipboard surveys conducted from the R/V Walton Smith.
-Large-scale surveys are planned for 2017 and will cover the waters of the Florida Keys National Marine Sanctuary.
+Since the early 1990's scientists from AOML (South Florida Program) have been conducting interdisciplinary observations of south Florida coastal waters.
+In 2017, NOAA funds supported large-scale shipboard surveys conducted from the R/V Walton Smith.
+Large-scale surveys are planned for 2018 and will cover the waters of the Florida Keys National Marine Sanctuary.
 Data collected will continue to improve the predictive capabilities and enhance the understanding of the south Florida coastal ecosystem and its connectivity to the Everglades, allowing NOAA to contribute to adaptive management of CERP and fulfill its responsibility to CERP.